Skaaty/random-projection-implementation-project/README.rst

 Documentation is generated using **Sphinx** and **tox**.

-Build the documentation locally:
+Build it locally:

 ::

     tox -e docs

-The generated HTML documentation will be available in:
+The HTML documentation will be available in:

 ::